Ménétrier's disease: Treatment

 Cetuximab is the first-line therapy for Ménétrier disease.
 Cetuximab is a monoclonal antibody against epidermal growth factor receptor (EGFR), and has been shown to be effective in treating Ménétrier disease.

 Several medications have been used in the treatment of the condition, with variable efficacy.
 Such medications include: anticholinergic agents, prostaglandins, proton pump inhibitors, prednisone, and H2 receptor antagonists.
 Anticholinergics decrease protein loss.
 A high-protein diet should be recommended to replace protein loss in patients with low levels of albumin in the blood (hypoalbuminemia).
 Any ulcers discovered during the evaluation should be treated in standard fashion.

 Severe disease with persistent and substantial protein loss despite cetuximab may require total removal of the stomach, especially when the disease is debilitating or irretractable or when there is a high risk for developing gastric cancer.
 Subtotal gastrectomy is performed by some; it may be associated with higher morbidity and mortality secondary to the difficulty in obtaining a patent and long-lasting anastomosis between normal and hyperplastic tissue.
 In adults, there is no FDA approved treatment other than gastrectomy and a high-protein diet.
 Cetuximab is approved for compassionate use in the treatment of the disease.

 Pediatric cases are normally treated for symptoms with the disease clearing up in weeks to months.

 Epidemiology

 The average age of onset is 40 to 60 years, and men are affected more often than women.
 Risk of gastric adenocarcinoma is increased in adults with Ménétrier disease.
+Less than 1,000 cases have been reported in human history.